-Swift shall also not be liable under the SuperSure, Body Shell, Extended Body Shell or the Lifetime Water Ingress Warranties (if applicable) if the Caravan has been neglected, misused, modified or used for hire or reward or if the identification marks (chassis/VIN numbers) have been removed or defaced.
+Swift shall also not be liable under the SuperSure, Body Shell or Extended Body Shell if the Caravan has been neglected, misused, modified or used for hire or reward or if the identification marks (chassis/VIN numbers) have been removed or defaced.
 The caravan will be deemed to have been neglected if it has not been serviced and maintained as stated in this handbook or any repairs being identified as necessary at an Annual Service or by a Swift Group Service Centre have not been carried out in a reasonable time.